Shippable/docs/sources/platform/server/install-onebox.md

 * Ensure that you have two machines which meet the minimum hardware and OS requirements.
 * Ensure that you have Shippable Server Installer access and secret key. **If you do not have an access key and secret ket, please contact us [via email](mailto:support@shippable.com) or through the [Server contact form](https://www.shippable.com/enterprise.html#shippable-server-contact).**
 * SCM OAuth configuration
+    * For BitBucket Server only, please contact your SCM admin to [install add-ons](/platform/server/auth-source-control/#install-add-ons).
     * You can use your own SCM account to complete the OAuth configuration.
 Please contact your SCM Admin if you do not have permissions to create an OAuth application.
-    * If other users use the Shippable pilot, they will see your account name during the OAuth process while requesting for permissions, if you use your account for the above.
+    * If other users use the Shippable pilot, they will see your account name while signing in for the first time during the OAuth process asking for permissions, if you use your SCM account for the above.
     * The steps for each supported SCM are documented [here](http://docs.shippable.com/platform/server/auth-source-control/).
 We suggest that OAuth configuration be completed before you start server installation.
 * Ensure that you install Shippable server on the the Control plane server on a private IP.
 * Ensure that the ports mentioned above are open on the Control plane and Build plane server.